 In some cases you could get cited for disorderly conduct or violating noise ordinances.
 It would depend on how loud your megaphone setup is.

-Using a megaphone in a vehicle could also cite driving with undue care and attention.
+Using a megaphone in a vehicle could also cite driving without due care and attention.
 Some severe situations may also get classed as assault.

 There is no specific offence in using a public megaphone in a public place.
 But, using a megaphone on private land would require the permission of the landowner as a rule.